camunda/camunda/.github/actions/compose/README.md

 ## Intro

-The action is used ease the use of docker-compose for running depdencies like cambpm or elasticsearch for tests.
-Based on the a provided compose file it launches its contents and blocks GHA till the containers are considered healthy.
+The action is used ease the use of docker-compose for running dependencies like elasticsearch for tests.
+Based on the provided compose file it launches its contents and blocks GHA until the containers are considered healthy.

 It also allows running multiple instances of elasticsearch by defining a project_name.